dem42/jurassic-capitalist/README.md

 In the game players first pick a username and then enter into the game scene, where they can buy dinosaurs or use the dinosaurs to make money by clicking on the dinosaur icon.

 Initially, the player starts without any dinosaurs and has to buy some to start earning profits.
+Profits continue being earned even when offline.

 The game also features the ability to purchase
 - Managers which automatically click the dinosaur icons.